-What is a cover letter salutation?
-A salutation is the greeting you include at the beginning of a cover letter written to apply for a job.
-When you're writing a cover letter or sending an email message to apply for a job, it's important to include an appropriate greeting at the beginning of the cover letter or message.
-In your salutation, you will set the tone for your letter, which should be professional and appropriate.
+A salutation is the greeting at the beginning of a cover letter that is included with a resume when applying for a job.
+When you're writing a cover letter or sending an email message to apply for a job, it's important to include an appropriate greeting at the beginning to set the tone for your letter, which should be professional and appropriate.

 When You Have a Contact Person

 The following is a list of letter salutation examples that are appropriate for cover letters and other employment-related correspondence when you have the name of a contact.

 - Dear Mr. Jones

 - Dear Ms. Brown

 If this information was not provided in the job announcement and you cannot find it on the company’s web site, then you may be able to call the company, ask to be forwarded to their Human Resources department (if they have one), explain that you will be applying for a job there, and ask for the name of their hiring manager.

 Always make every effort to find a contact name to use in your letter.
 It leaves a good impression on the hiring manager if you have taken the time to use their name, especially if you needed to work a little to find it.